agsb/immu/Details.md

   - parameters : is a list of references or a sequence of machine code

-## the classic indirect thread code
+## the Classic indirect thread code

 ```
 classic format